riley-ad-clark/riley-ad-clark/README.md

 ## About 🖥️🥁
 Hello!
 My name is Riley Clark.
 I am an aspiring software developer based in Winnipeg, Manitoba.

-I am currently studying software development at the Manitoba Institude of Trades and Technology (MITT), specializing in full-stack development.
+I am currently studying software development at the Manitoba Institute of Trades and Technology (MITT), specializing in full-stack development.
 I enjoy my work as a student creating websites that are not only beautiful, but fully functional as well!
 In my spare time, I enjoy gaming, playing the drums, and listening to any and all kinds of music.